serdarbakirtas/FallingWords/README.md

 ***
 + Decisions made to solve certain aspects of the game
 	- I decided how to generate the random number with minimum code.
-		+ All words are shuffled
+		+ *NOTE: Following steps are made to have distributed equally wrong and correct answers.*
-		// NOTE: Following two steps are made to have distributed equally wrong and correct answers.
+		+ All words are shuffled.
 		+ 15 words are filtered from the shuffled list (1 correct, 1 wrong).
 		+ The filtered word list (15 words) are shuflled again.
 		+ Check the max 3 wrong answer or 15 word pair to show result.